ai4reason/ai4reason.github.io/docs/internal/members.md

 + an external link, like `https://my.page/image.png`, or
 + a local link like `/images/members/user.png`.

-The local links are relative to directory [/docs](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs){:target="_blank"} in the repo.
+The local links are relative to the directory [/docs](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs){:target="_blank"} in the repo.
 Photos can be uploaded into folder